 Services Involving Specified Sexual Activity or Display of Specified Anatomical Areas.
 Any combination of two or more of the following activities: 1.) the sale or display of books, magazines, periodicals or other printed matter, or photographs, films, motion pictures, video cassettes, slides, tapes, records or other forms of visual or audio representation which are characterized by an emphasis upon the depiction or description of specified sexual activities or specified anatomical areas; 2.) the presentation of films, motion pictures, video cassettes, slides, or similar photographic reproductions which are distinguished or characterized by an emphasis upon the depiction of description of specified sexual activities or specified anatomical areas for observation by patrons; 3.) the operation of coin- or slug-operated or electronically, electrically or mechanically controlled still or motion picture machines, projectors, or other image-producing devices per machine at any one (1) time, and where the images so displayed are distinguished or characterized by an emphasis on depicting or describing specified sexual activities or specified anatomical areas; 4.) live performances by topless or bottomless dances, go-go dances, exotic dancers, strippers, or similar entertainers, where such performances are distinguished or characterized by an emphasis on specified sexual activities or specified anatomical areas; 5.) the operation of a massage school, massage parlor, massage therapy clinic; 6.) body painting/tattoo studio or nude modeling studio.

 Setback.
-A line parallel to and equidistant from the relevant lot line (front, back, side) between which no buildings or structures (some exceptions) may be erected as prescribed in the UDO.Sewage.
+A line parallel to and equidistant from the relevant lot line (front, back, side) between which no buildings or structures (some exceptions) may be erected as prescribed in the UDO.

+Setback, Aggregate Side.
+The sum of the least two (2) side setbacks of a structure, one (1) on either side.

+Sewage.
 The water-carried waste derived from ordinary living processes, including, but not limited to, human excreta and waste water derived from water closets, urinals, laundries, sinks, utensil washing, washing machines, bathing facilities, or similar facilities or appliances.

 Sewage Disposal System, Private.
 Any sewage disposal system not constructed, installed, maintained and operated and owned by a municipality, a taxing district or a corporation or organization possessing a “Certificate of Territorial Authority” issued by the Indiana Utilities Regulatory Commission and established for that purpose.
 A private sewage disposal system is typically an individual sewage disposal system that may be either a subsurface septic system or mound septic system that is surface constructed of material brought to the site.